- AndroGel can transfer from your body to others. This can happen if other people come into contact with the area where AndroGel was applied.

-- Tell your healthcare provider about all the medicines you take, especially if you take insulin, medicines that decrease blood clotting, or corticosteroids.
+- Tell your healthcare provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
+Especially tell your healthcare provider if you take insulin, medicines that decrease blood clotting, or corticosteroids.

 - AndroGel is flammable until dry.
 Let AndroGel dry before smoking or going near an open flame.

 - The most common side effects of AndroGel 1.62% are increased prostate specific antigen (a test used to screen for prostate cancer), mood swings, high blood pressure, increased red blood cell count, and skin irritation where the gel is applied.
 The most common side effects of AndroGel 1% are acne, skin irritation where the gel is applied, increased cholesterol levels, increased prostate specific antigen, increased red blood cell count, and increased liver function tests.

 - AndroGel 1% and 1.62% application sites and dosages are not interchangeable with each other or with other topical testosterone products.